-When discussing balanced states, no transport occurs, so the transport force cancels, and the mobility has no role.
+In balanced states, no transport occurs, so the transport force cancels, and the mobility has no role.
 The counterforce adapts to the situation.
-That force may be mechanical: the ions sitting on the surface of the membrane press the surface due to the attractive force of ions, and the membrane mechanically provides the needed counterforce.
+That force may be a mechanical one: the ions sitting on the surface of the membrane press the surface due to the attractive force of ions, and the membrane mechanically provides the needed counterforce.
 If the boundary of the segments is not freely penetrable, the counterforce equals the difference between those two forces.
-In this way, no force acts on the ions; the two gradients persist.
-When the ions can move freely between the segments, they will move until they produce a concentration gradient (a thermodynamical force) for the given ion that counterbalances the electrical gradient (the electrical force) and then the transport stops.
-A transport force is needed to reach the Stokes-Einstein speed (see Eq.(\ref{eq:StokesEinsteinSpeeddV})) in a viscous fluid.
+This way, no force acts on the ions; the two gradients persist.
+When ions can move freely between segments, they will continue to move until they establish a concentration gradient (a thermodynamic force) for that ion.